19 Best things to do in Marrakech

 Our trip started and ended in Fes, and we made a loop in order to visit this magnificent country.
 Our itinerary went through the main cities, the Sahara Desert, the seaside and the mountains of Morocco.

-We personally rented a car at the airport and did the following: Fes, Chefchaouen, Rabat, Casablanca, Essaouira, Marrakech, Imlil, Telouet, Ait Ben Haddou, Ouarzazate, Tinghir, Merzouga, Ifrane.
+We personally rented a car at the airport and did the following: Fes, Chefchaouen, Rabat, Casablanca, Essaouira, Marrakesh, Imlil, Telouet, Ait Ben Haddou, Ouarzazate, Tinghir, Merzouga, Ifrane.
 However, you don’t need to follow it by the dot, you can use it to make your own plan.

 Marrakech is a former imperial city and is a major economic center as well as home to lots of historical parts.
 The medina is a densely packed, walled medieval city dating to the Berber Empire, with mazelike alleys where thriving souks (marketplaces) sell traditional textiles, pottery and jewelry.
 A symbol of the city, and visible for miles, is the Moorish minaret of 12th-century Koutoubia Mosque